dart-archive/dart_enhancement_proposals/Walkthrough.md

 collaborate with other people, talk about it, take pull requests and issues, whatever she wants.
 It's a living, breathing Git repo.

+It probably *won't* have actual proposed spec language changes, at least not initially.
+The set of people who can write that kind of stuff correctly is very small.
+Fortunately, we have a few on staff, so as Jan's proposal reaches maturity, we can help fill this in.
+Of course, she's welcome to work on it too.
+It's her proposal, after all.

 When she decides the proposal document and other artifacts (mainly the tests and prototype) are ready for the committee to see, she **gets our attention by filing an [issue][]** on the [dart_enhancement_proposals repo][dep repo].